-Note: Ad Hoc mode will not work using DHCP settings.
-Ad Hoc mode requires either static IP addresses (such as 192.168.0.1) or the IPX protocol.
-For instructions on setting up static IP addresses on a Windows PC, refer to the PC Networking Tutorial included on the NETGEAR 54 Mbps Wireless USB 2.0 Adapter WG111 Resource CD.
+Note: Ad hoc mode will not work using DHCP settings.
+Ad hoc mode requires static IP addresses (such as 192.168.0.1).
+For instructions on setting up static IP addresses on a Windows PC, refer to the PC Networking Tutorial included on the NETGEAR Pre-N Wireless PC Card WGM511 Resource CD.

-Follow the instructions below to configure an Ad Hoc mode profile.
+Follow the instructions below to configure an ad hoc mode profile.